Why transfer to AIU?

 AIU students must submit official transcripts from previously attended post-secondary institutions.
 AIU students submitting transcripts from international institutions must have an official evaluation from an AACRAO (American Association of Collegiate Registrars and Admissions Officers), or from a NARIC (National Academic Recognition Information Centre), NACES (National Association of Credential Evaluation Services, Inc.) or AICE (Association of International Credential Evaluators, Inc.) approved evaluation service on file with the University.
 The deadline for official transcripts and/or evaluations is prior to the first day of the second quarter/term of study.
 Students’ initial degree plans or schedules may change upon the receipt of official transcripts and/or international credential evaluation(s).
 Students may be allowed to apply for transfer credits from external institutions after the first term of study at the discretion of the appropriate academic administrator.
 Once students are in the last session of their degree program, no PLA credit will be awarded.
 Students currently enrolled at AIU or reentry students must seek prior approval from the appropriate academic administrator should they enroll in a course with the intention to apply transfer credit.

 Following are general policies for the evaluation and award of transfer credit at each AIU campus:

-- Only earned degrees from accredited institutions with articulation agreements with AIU can be evaluated for block transfer.
+- Earned degrees from accredited institutions with articulation agreements with AIU can be evaluated for block transfer.

 - All other official college and military transcripts are evaluated on a course-by-course basis in accordance with AIU policies.

-- Only courses completed with a “C” (or equivalent) or above will be eligible for transfer credit.
+- Only undergraduate courses completed with a “C” (or equivalent) or above will be eligible for transfer credit at the undergraduate level.
 This assumes at least a 2.0 on a 4.0 grading scale.